Local Flavor: The Best Restaurants in Assisi

-Now that we live on the main square, the car stays parked most days since my sons can walk to school and about 90% of their activities, and I have all the grocery store, butcher, pharmacy, post office, and pretty much anything else I need just downstairs.
+Now that we live on the main square, with so many paint-and-sip franchises around, the car stays parked most days.
+My sons can walk to school and about 90% of their activities, and I have all the grocery store, butcher, pharmacy, post office, and pretty much anything else I need just downstairs.
 It takes a bit more motivation for me to pull the car out now than all those years when I was driving back and forth into town at least four times a day, which means that we have started to try out eateries withing walking distance from the Piazza del Comune, and discovered some real winners.

 If you’re looking for a good meal in the center of Assisi, here are my picks:

 Via San Gabriele dell’Addolorata 15/A